nimrodkibet66-ai/one-love/README.md

-# NakuruFX Demo — GitHub Pages
+# NakuruFX real — GitHub Pages

 A GitHub Pages-ready front-end prototype based on the NakuruFX design.